uppercasserole/stardew_marriage_speedruns/routes/multiplayer/2p_emily_maru_intermediate/stardew_marriage_2p_intermediate_emily.md

 ### Winter 9, Y1
 - Read all mail for gifts, reset day if necessary
 - Drink Coffee if available
-- Clay farm at beach (86), starting from one of the following spots
+- Winter forage farm at the beach (86), starting from one of the following spots
   ![Winter forage farming spots](../../../img/multi_2p_emily_maru_winter_forage.png)
 - TALK TO PIERRE
 - Buy Apricot Sapling from Pierre for 2,000 (Sell snow yams as necessary)